 For anyone who’s ever owned – or even researched online for – a gaming headset, HyperX isn’t an unfamiliar name.

-In fact, back in 2014, they released Original HyperX cloud which was a mainstream success and led many people to call that the best gaming headset.
+In fact, back in 2014, they released the original HyperX cloud which was a mainstream success and led many people to call it the best gaming headset.

 So now that HyperX has released Cloud Alpha – the latest variant of cloud headset, let’s see how it turned out.

 From looks, you can quickly relate it to cloud headset, with a red-colored hinge that connects the earcups to the headband, found in both headsets.
-The only difference is that the hinge in Cloud Alpha is perforated, probably for keeping it low-weight considering its all-aluminium frame.
+The only difference is that the hinge in Cloud Alpha is perforated, probably for keeping it low-weight, considering its all-aluminum frame.

-The earcups grip your head with enough to not fall, yet relaxing enough to not you uncomfortable.
+The earcups grip your head enough to not fall, yet relaxing enough to not make you uncomfortable.